mhdawson/python-ai-experimentation/llama-stack-rag/README.md

 ## Running

-Update these two line in llama-stack-rag1.py to point to the Llama Stack instance you want to use along with the name of the model
+Update these two lines in llama-stack-rag1.py to point to the Llama Stack instance you want to use along with the name of the model

 ```